pa1avg/build-project-timeline-analysis/README.md

 **********************************BUILD PROJECT TIMELINE ANALYSIS**********************************

--- This README file provides an overview of the Build Project Timeline Analysis for New Asset Deployments in the RAN Network.
+-- This README file provides an overview of the Build Project Timeline Analysis for New Asset Deployments.
 This project analyses project timelines and cost-impacting variables to improve forecasting for new asset deployments using machine learning models such as Random Forest, Linear Regression, and LSTM.

 -- The following sections provide details on prerequisites, how to run the code, key steps involved, and methods for analysing and forecasting project timelines.